Fivehead

-Fivehead is a village and civil parish in Somerset, England, situated on the Fivehead River, 8 mi east of Taunton in the South Somerset district.
+Fivehead is a village and civil parish in Somerset, England, situated on the Fivehead River, 8 mi east of Taunton.
 In 2011 the parish, which includes the hamlet of Swell, had a population of 609.

 History

 The name of the village comes from a Domesday manor which measured five hides (about 600 acre.

 Fivehead was part of the hundred of Abdick and Bulstone.

 Swell Court Farmhouse dates from the mid to late 15th century.

 Cathanger manor house dates from 1559, with Langford Manor having been built around the same period.

 Nearby was RAF Merryfield, a World War II airfield.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
+The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs.

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Langport Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Langport Rural District before 1974.

 Fivehead is also part of a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It elects one Member of Parliament (MP) by the first past the post system of election.